MIT-MLL/co2-estimator-cold-chain-logistics/README.md

 /Users/my-user/anaconda3/envs/co2_estimation_tool/bin/python /Users/my-user/GitHub/co2-estimator-cold-chain-logistics/main.py
 ``````

 5. Open the Excel Workbook `ExcelModels/CO2 Emissions Calculator - 2023.xlsm`.

-Under the `Development` Tab,
-click `Macros` to edit the macro `RunCO2CalculationPythonScript`.
-Enter the link to the github folder to point the macro
+* 5.1 Under the `Development` Tab, click `Macros` to edit the macro `RunCO2CalculationPythonScript`.
+Enter the link to
-to the Automator Application.
+the github folder to point the macro to the Automator Application.

+* 5.2 Go to the sheet `Script Output Emissions Data`, via `Data` &rarr; `Get Data` &rarr; `Data Source Settings` to the
+new path of the `transport_emissions_output.xlsx` file in the github folder.

 Windows users may create a custom Macro calling `main.py` and link it to the `Calculate Emissions` button on the `Emissions Calculator`
 sheet in `CO2 Emissions Calculator - 2023.xlsm`